Water Filter Vs Purifier: Which One Guarantees Safer Drinking Water?

 What Is The Difference Between Water Purifier And Filtration?

 Water filters remove impurities from water, while water purifiers guarantee purified drinking water.
-Water filters prevent solid particles from passing through, while purifiers remove unwanted impurities through processes like adsorption, distillation, UV radiation or ion exchange.
+Water filters prevent solid particles from passing through, while purifiers remove unwanted impurities through adsorption, distillation, UV radiation, or ion exchange.

 What Is The Downside Of Water Purifiers?